 After a few years and a few transactions, banks often find themselves in a position where they struggle to get a consistent view of their entire book.
 Borrowers originated by different acquired banks won’t have been underwritten to the same standard or in the same systems as the parent bank or each other.
 Bridging the gaps between multiple core banking systems and different credit and data management cultures mean that some seemingly simple tasks can take an extremely long time to perform.
 This friction can cause M&A momentum to stall under the weight of an ever-increasing operational burden.

 ON Credit Analysis enables banks to get a consistent view of risk across the entire portfolio no matter where any individual loan originally came from.
 A common framework of subsector-specific financial analysis and automated peer analysis, ensures that common risk management standards can be applied across all loans.
 Meanwhile, automated sector insights provide credit officers with the vital data context they need to understand the sectors in which borrowers operate.
-This makes it quick and easy to familiarise themselves with the key drivers of revenue and costs in subsectors they are not yet used to.
+This makes it quick and easy to familiarize themselves with the key drivers of revenue and costs in subsectors they are not yet used to.

 Having this consistent point of view would only be of limited value however, if it was frozen in time.
 ON Portfolio Monitoring means the data is dynamically updated as new borrower information or sector information becomes available.
 As new financials and MI come in, forecasts update, and the system can generate early warning indicators and alerts to draw attention to any loans which may need the attention of the credit or monitoring team.